ibm-cloud-docs/cloud-logs/query-mapping-exceptions.md

 If you have a data bucket associated to the instance, you can search logs through **All Logs**.
 You can search by using a free text query or by using key:value pairs.

+## Alerting
+{: #query-mapping-exceptions_alert}

+Alerting is not affected by data mapping exceptions and will continue to be triggered as normal.

 ## Fixing fields with mapping exceptions
 {: #query-mapping-exceptions-4}